Enkel-Digital/create-express-auth-middleware/README.md

         "/data/:userID",

         // Add authorization middleware to ensure users can only access their own data
+        // Uses an imaginary decodeJWT function
         // Checks that the specified userID in the URL matches user's own userID value in their token. create_authz_middleware((req) => decodeJWT(req.get("Authorization")).userID === req.params.userID),

+        // Uses an imaginary rate limiting function
+        // If the function fails, the error object is returned,
+        // The object can contain 'status' to override the error status code,
+        // and can have a 'error' string to override the default error message create_authz_middleware((req) => isNotRateLimited(req) || { status: 429, error: "Too many requests" }),

         // This request handler will only run if both predicate above returns true!
         (req, res) => res.status(200).json({ data: "Protected user data" })